 About

-鄢 is a phono-semantic compound, primarily used as a proper noun for historical place names, ancient states, and surnames.
-The right side features the city/place radical 阝 (derived from 邑), indicating a settlement or region.
-The left side is the phonetic component 焉 (yān), which determines its pronunciation.
-Historically, it referred to an ancient state in present-day Henan during the Zhou Dynasty, later becoming a hereditary surname for descendants of that area.
-This structure, combining a geographic radical with a phonetic element, is typical for recording regional names in ancient texts.
+A phono-semantic compound, 鄢 is almost always a proper noun naming historical places, ancient states, or modern surnames.
+Its right side is the place radical 阝 (yì), originally the character 邑, classifying it as a settlement, territory, or administrative region.
+The left side, 焉 (yān), provides the pronunciation.
+Historically, it referred to an ancient state in present-day Henan during the Zhou Dynasty, later becoming a hereditary surname for the region's descendants.
+This pairing of a geographic radical with a phonetic component was the standard way to record specific place names in ancient texts.

 Etymology Hide